Dr. Adrian BremenkampWissenschaftlicher Assistent

 - (with Sven Jakstat) "Medialität und 'agency' des gestickten Bildes.
 Zu einem Hauptwerk der Florentiner Seidenstickerei des 14.
 Jahrhunderts in Manresa (Katalonien)", in Römisches Jahrbuch der Bibliotheca Hertziana 42 (2015–2016), pp. 87–129.

-Adrian Bremenkamp studied art history, philosophy and archaeology in Berlin and Paris and earned his M.A. degree with a work on the iconography and functionality of the Massacre of the Innocents in fifteenth-century Sienese altarpieces.
+Adrian Bremenkamp studied art history, philosophy and archaeology in Berlin and Paris, and earned his M.A. degree with a work on the iconography and functionality of the Massacre of the Innocents in fifteenth-century Sienese altarpieces.
 Between 2008 and 2010 he has assisted to the realization of the exhibition project fake or feint, sponsored by the Hauptstadtkulturfonds of Berlin.
-Between 2012 and 2016 Adrian Bremenkamp was a doctoral candidate at TOPOI excellence cluster in Berlin.
-His phd-thesis on Early Netherlandish Painting in the Crown of Aragon – Tradition and Translation, supervised by Tanja Michalsky and Wolf-Dietrich Löhr, was defended February 2017 at the Universität der Künste in Berlin.
+From 2012 to 2016, Adrian Bremenkamp was a doctoral candidate at TOPOI excellence cluster in Berlin.
+His phd-thesis – supervised by Tanja Michalsky and Wolf-Dietrich Löhr and defended at the Universität der Künste Berlin in 2017 – was published in 2021 under the title ars nova translata.
+Altniederländische Malerei in Neapel und Aragon.
+In 2017 he took up a post-doctoral position at the Bibliotheca Hertziana, and since 2018 he has been a research assistant in Department III.
+He has taken teaching appointments at the Berlin University of the Arts, Heinrich Heine University in Düsseldorf, the University of Leipzig, and Dartmouth College.